spacetelescope/crds/docs/doc/source/web_site_use.rst

 Using *Create Contexts* the upper level mappings can be modified to refer to a number of (most likely hand-edited) reference mappings.
-Rmaps referred to by create contexts must already be known to CRDS and can be typed into the
+Rmaps referred to by create contexts must already be known to CRDS.   *Create Contexts*

 Set File Enable